magriggs/mike-daily/Notes/Sophie Durham Complaint.md

 ## Request for Review

-I request an immediate review of Sophie's fee status classification.
-Such inconsistent treatment of twins, both British citizens with identical residency backgrounds, raises serious questions about fairness and transparency in the admissions process at Durham University.
-For the avoidance of doubt, there is no basis for their fee status to be determined on their academic background or course selection.
+I request an immediate review of my fee status classification.
+This inconsistent treatment of twins, both British citizens with identical residency backgrounds, raises questions about fairness and transparency in the admissions process at Durham University.
+To be clear, there is no basis for our fee status to be determined by our academic choices or course selection.

+Given the seriousness of this discrepancy, my sister's 'home' student classification, and the limited time remaining to accept university offers, I am submitting this complaint directly to the formal Stage 2 process, as outlined in the University's Complaints Procedure for Applicants.
+I believe a formal review is immediately necessary to resolve this urgent matter fairly and transparently.

+## Background

 ## Wider Implications

 This inconsistent treatment of twins, both British citizens with identical life-long residency backgrounds, requires clear justification.
 The difference between home and international fees constitutes a significant barrier to Sophie's education.
 Given the national imperative to encourage female participation in STEM fields, this situation warrants particularly careful consideration.
 Unjustified, the situation has the potential for reputational damage to Durham University.